PEtab-dev/PEtab/doc/documentation_data_format.rst

 - ``lowerBound`` [NUMERIC]

-  Lower bound of the parameter used for optimization.
+  Lower bound of the parameter used for estimation.
   Optional, if ``estimate==0``.
   Must be provided in linear space, independent of ``parameterScale``.

 - ``upperBound`` [NUMERIC]

-  Upper bound of the parameter used for optimization.
+  Upper bound of the parameter used for estimation.
   Optional, if ``estimate==0``.
   Must be provided in linear space, independent of ``parameterScale``.